OKullmann/Project/README.md

-Project
+Unit Clause Propagation in C++11
 =======

-Unit clause propagation algorithm for 4th year MEng project
+Unit clause propagation algorithm for 4th year MEng project written in C++11

+Makefile is provided for compilation.

 The program takes in a text file as input using the command:

 ./UCP input.txt

 The file should be CNF in the DIMACS format.
-For example
+For example:

 c Comment line describing the file p CNF 2 2